ball-alhousseynou/Facebook-Scraper/Readme.md

-# Faccebook Scraper
+# Facebook Scraper

 ![Alt text](image/facebook.jpg?raw=true "insta")

 ## Description

-This repository contains all the source code that is used to retrieve data from **facebook**.
+This repository contains all the code that is used to retrieve data from **Facebook**.
+We focus here on page audiences.
+In other words, we will get the likes and followers of each Facebook page.

 ## Installation